axe-api/docs/docs/learn/hooks-and-events.md

 The difference is how Axe API calls them.

-In an HTTP Request/Response cycle, Axe API calls both hooks and events at the same time.
-But Axe API doesn't wait for the events as it does for hooks.
+In an **HTTP Request/Response cycle**, Axe API calls both hooks and events at the same time.
+But Axe API doesn't wait for the events as it does for **hooks**.
 You can check out the following example of how Axe API calls hooks and events to understand the difference;

 ```ts
 const processHTTPRequest = async () => {